Can land conservation pay for itself?

 Private landowners typically lack strong incentives for adopting land-use practices that protect the natural environment and the amenities it provides.
 The traditional government response in the U.S. has been direct land-use controls such as zoning.
 These measures have the potential to be inefficient if they block high-valued development and can produce stark inequities among landowners by selecting winners and losers.

 Market mechanisms that encourage private conservation

 Proximity to parks, open space, and water bodies can increase the value of residential properties.
 The value that these amenities add to residential housing could be captured and used to finance conservation, allowing conserved lands to act as their own sustainable funding source.
-The Land Group at emLab has extensive experience evaluating the effects of land conservation on nearby property values, and we are exploring new housing development designs that would promote self-financed conservation.
+The Productive Landscapes Group at emLab has extensive experience evaluating the effects of land conservation on nearby property values, and we are exploring new housing development designs that would promote self-financed conservation.

 How do we protect the right parcels of land at the right time?

 Conservation groups with limited funding must optimally allocate their limited resources to maximize conservation benefits.
 In theory we know that it is optimal to prioritize conservation on land parcels facing more imminent threats of development.
 But, in practice, making this decision is challenging because development threats are uncertain and may be known for sure only after conservation is no longer an option.